 All seen through the eyes of Henry, the film unfolds retrospectively, continuously shifting from the events taking place in Henry’s life, to him talking directly to the camera in what appears to be counselling sessions.
 Brody produces a compelling performance as a reclusive man, plagued with anguish and the memories of his dark past.
 The film has a strong assemble supporting cast, which includes Bryan Cranston as the principal’s wife, and James Caan as a sarcastic teacher.

 The film navigates through the lives of several other teachers and students, exploring the problems they face.
 We are mostly shown only glimpses into the lives of these characters, which are revealed to be pretty miserable.
 The film shows us neglected and troubled children and fractured families.

 Detachment has very few light moments.
 The uplifting moments come from how Henry takes Erica under his wing, offering her shelter and support.
 Henry is too selfless for his own good, as he attracts the attention of fellow pupil Meredith (Betty Kaye), who has some dark secrets of her own.
 Also, the actress just so happens to be the director’s daughter.

-Overall: Although it’s quite depressing and tragic with only a few moments of inspiration, Detachment is excellent.
-Watch this film and I can guarantee you’ll feel something, whether it’s sadness, frustration or another strong emotion.
-It’ll make you look at the world from a different perspective.
+Although it’s quite depressing and tragic with only a few moments of inspiration, Detachment is excellent.
+Watch this film and I can guarantee you’ll feel something, whether it’s sadness, frustration or anger.
+You’ll no doubt come away from it holding some strong emotions.

 Quoted: “We have such a responsibility to guide our young so that they don’t end up falling apart, falling by the wayside, becoming insignificant.”